Land Transport Authority: Bus

 Quality of Service (QoS) standards have also been tightened to reduce waiting time and reduce crowding.
 Now, those with increased loads run every 10 minutes or less during weekday peak hours in 2015.
 Feeder bus services have become more frequent too, with 95% of bus services now running at intervals of 10 minutes or less during the weekday peak periods, tightened from 85%.

 Announced in 2014, the Bus Contracting Model (BCM) which took effect on 1 September 2016, saw LTA assuming the full ownership of all bus assets in Singapore.

+In 2025, the Land Transport Authority approved testing of 11 autonomous vehicles on two Punggol shuttle routes by WeRide and Grab for the autonomous shuttle trials in Punggol, with the aim of allowing public passengers by early 2026.

 Road projects

 Investment in road projects ensures that the economy will be ably supported with a strong and ever-improving transport infrastructure and coordinated system.
 One such project is the introduction of the Parking Guidance System (PGS) in the city and HarbourFront area to guide drivers to the nearest parking facility with available parking spaces, reducing the need for vehicles to cruise around to find empty parking spaces.

 As part of investment in road projects, LTA will also be expanding the EMAS signages and upgrading the oldest EMAS signages in the expressways.

 To improve road safety, LTA implemented a variety of road engineering measures, such as adding pedestrian crossing lines with enhanced dash markings, traffic calming markings and "pedestrian crossing ahead" road markings in more locations in 2009.
 "Your Speed Signs", electronic signs displaying the speed of a passing vehicle, were also introduced so that motorists could be more aware of their speeds and would be more likely to keep to the speed limit.
 Road studs which flash in tandem with the green man signal at traffic junctions were also installed at more locations to alert motorists to stop for crossing pedestrians.

 LTA is not responsible for reminding vehicle owners to scan their Autopass card when exiting Singapore.